-The inspection procedures included reviews of portions of two issuer audits performed by the Firm.
+The inspection procedures included reviews of portions of six issuer audits performed by the Firm and the Firm's audit work on one other issuer audit engagement in which it played a role but was not the principal auditor.
 The inspection team identified matters that it considered to be deficiencies in the performance of the work it reviewed.